6/openai-caching-proxy/README.md

 const completion1 = await openai.createCompletion(opts);
 console.log('completion1:', completion1);

-// This second request uses the same opts, so it returns nearly instantly from
+// This second request uses the same options, so it returns nearly instantly from
-// local cache:
-const completion1Cached = await openai.createCompletion(opts);
+// local cache and does not make a request to OpenAI: const completion1Cached = await openai.createCompletion(opts);
 console.log('completion1Cached:', completion1Cached);

-// This uses new completion opts so will be proxied as-is to OpenAI: const completion2 = await openai.createCompletion({ ...opts, max_tokens: 40 });
-console.log('completion2:', completion2);
 ```

 ### Specifying a cache TTL